 In the event that a business owner or key employee is called up for active duty in the Reserves, a business may be eligible for a Military Reservist Economic Injury Disaster Loan (MREIDL) to cover the business’s financial obligations until the Reservist is released from active duty.
-This loan is intended to provide working capital to cover the business’s operating expenses in the absence of the essential team member.
+This loan is intended to provide working capital to cover the business’s operating expenses in the absence of an essential team member.
 The maximum MREIDL amount is $2 million.

 It can be trickier to qualify for the MREIDL, since VA business loan requirements in this case are stringent, and include a federally mandated review of the applicant’s other viable credit options.
 Before approving a MREIDL, the SBA will determine whether the applicant would be able to access credit from non-government sources without undue financial hardship.
-If the SBA finds that the business is able to fund their operations through other means, the applicant would not eligible for MREIDL assistance.
+If the SBA finds that the business is able to fund its operations through other means, the applicant would not be eligible for MREIDL assistance.

 For businesses with smaller financial needs, the SBA distributes funds from its Microloan program through nonprofit community-based lenders.
 These loans, for amounts up to $50,000, are available to start-up, recently established, and growing small businesses, as well as some not-for-profit childcare centers.
 The average loan size is about $13,000, according to Benefits.gov.